Want to use an online equipment checkout form to keep track of your rentals?

 Next, click on the blue button in the top right that says either Publish or Update, so your form will appear on your website.

-That’s it.
-Your form is now on your website.
+That’s it!
+Your equipment checkout form is now on your website and ready to use.

 So there it is!
 You now know how to create an equipment checkout form in WordPress.